gchang12/devjava-content/app/pages/learn/01_tutorial/01_your-first-java-app/03_building-with-eclipse.md

 <a id="generating">&nbsp;</a>
 ## Generating Code

 Sometimes you might need to write repetitive code that doesn't contain much business logic and can be generated using information from existing code.
 An example of this is getters/setters or `equals`/`hashCode`/`toString` methods which typically just need to access some fields.
-While it is often preferable to use [records](/learn/records), Eclipse allows comes with functionality to generate these pieces of repetitive code.
+While it is often preferable to use [records](/learn/records), Eclipse comes with functionality to generate these pieces of repetitive code.

 In order to do this, you first need to create a class with some fields you want to generate these methods for.
 In this example, we will create a `Person` class that stores the first name, last name and age of a person.
 ```java